BobTheBobCatt/PMD_Sunpath/readme.md

 # Pokemon Mystery Dungeon: Sunpath
 PMD: Sunpath is a story mod for [PMDO](https://github.com/audinowho/PMDODump/) created by BobTheBobCatt that aims to create a full-length adventure featured on the Sand Continent of Pokemon Mystery Dungeon.
 It currently consists of 0 chapters. - NOTE: This is very much an early WIP.
-A final length of 20-32 chapters is planned at the moment.

 ## To install and play
 1. [Download and install PMDO](https://github.com/audinowho/PMDODump/releases) if you have not already.